bttger/whats-note/README.md

 ### Open features

 - e2e encryption (I am not a cryptography expert so help is very welcome.
 Everything should already be in place, we would just need to implement the encryption and decryption of the `data` field of events.)
-- litestream backups/replication
 - export and import client data as JSON file
 - tabs and tags customization
 - abort editing a message
 - send photo
 - send file
 - send audio message
-- fastify request and response validation
-- tests
 - remind me notifications
 - link title previews (would imply privacy issues because of the PWA nature)
 - state bar (not sure about this one, maybe show some visual state if there are events unsynced or if it is disconnected)
 - UI design overhaul
+- markdown input with preview for each token that is not actively edited (like Obsidian and [Silver Bullet](https://github.com/silverbulletmd/silverbullet))

+### Open dev/ops features

+- litestream backups/replication
+- fastify request and response validation
+- automated tests

 ### Install the dependencies